 What do volunteers do at The Greater Boston Food Bank?

-A: We are currently focusing on high need and critical projects like our CSFP and Brown Bag boxes for seniors.
-Volunteers will help pack these boxes as well as assist with food sorting projects like fresh bread, produce, and retail meat.
+A: We are currently focusing on critical, high need projects like our CSFP and Brown Bag boxes for seniors.
+Volunteers will help pack these boxes and assist with food sorting projects like fresh bread, produce, and retail meat.

 Can I come as an individual?

 A: Absolutely!
 We welcome individual volunteers.
 All volunteers must register online at least 24 hours in advance of your desired shift.
 We are not able to accommodate walk-in volunteers.
 Please click here for our online application

 What is the maximum group size?

-A: At this time we are limiting volunteer shifts to groups of 10 individuals.
-Volunteer shifts will consist of individual volunteers and GBFB staff.
+A: At this time we are limiting volunteer shifts to 15 individuals.